 - Informal social gatherings for parents, families, friends and adults on the Autism spectrum over a “cuppa”.

-- Speakers addressing topics of interest to the group and general public.
+- At times Speakers addressing topics of interest to the group and general public.